About Common Breastfeeding Problems

 Washing your hands more often when you are sick, especially before caring for your baby, will help prevent you from passing your sickness to your baby.
 Talk to your health care provider if you have concerns or questions.

 Most conditions can be treated with medications that are safe for breastfeeding.
 This includes anaesthetic medications used for surgery.

 If you have any concerns, speak with your healthcare provider or your pharmacist.

 Did you know that it's normal for your breasts to become softer over time while you’re breastfeeding?

-Many mothers have more milk than their baby needs during the early weeks of breastfeeding and their breasts will often feel very full.
+Many parents have more milk than their baby needs during the early weeks of breastfeeding and their breasts will often feel very full.
 Over time your breasts will feel softer as your body adjusts.
 This does not mean that you do not have enough milk – your body is just figuring out the right amount to make!